 The Graduate Athletic Training Program is a CAATE-accredited post-professional program.
-Since 1972, we have been educating graduate students to become leaders and contributing members of the athletic training profession.
-We offer the options of a one- or two-year program that emphasize academics, research and clinical practice.
+Since 1972 we have been educating graduate students to become leaders and contributing members of the athletic training profession.
+We offer the options of a one year or two year program which emphasize academics, research, and clinical practice.
 The two-year program has a thesis option.
-The advanced curriculum challenges students to become better clinicians, researchers and teachers, and valuable assets to the community.
-Students who successfully complete the program will receive a Master of Science in Athletic Training.
+The advanced curriculum challenges students to become better clinicians, researchers, teachers, and a valuable asset to the community.
+Students who successfully complete the program will receive a Master of Science in Athletic Training degree.

 Graduate assistantships may be available for students who are Ohio licensed athletic trainers or registered as an AT in West Virginia.
-These GA positions are available in intercollegiate athletics, club sports, club ice hockey, and at area high schools.
+These GA positions are available in intercollegiate athletics, club sports, club ice hockey, and high schools in Southeastern Ohio and Columbus.
 These rural Appalachian high schools are located in medically underserved areas.
-Our GAs provide a very important community service for these athletes and we are very proud of our impact.
-While managing the health of our athletes, we also strive to raise public awareness of the role of the contemporary athletic trainer.
+Our GAs provide a very important community service for this population.
+While managing the health of our patients, we also strive to raise public awareness of the role of the contemporary athletic trainer.

 *Job placement includes students who continued their education; 12 students elected to pursue other life options.

 Click here to watch a video of Athletic Training at Ohio University